Lamouresparus/Technical-Writing/Introduction to GitHub.md

 ![popup menu image](images/pop_up_menu.png "Popup menu")

-* Clicking "HTTPS" clone's the repository via HTTPS.
+* Clicking `HTTPS` clone's the repository via HTTPS.
-* Clicking "SSH", clones the repository using a password-protected SSH key and a certificate provided by the SSH certificate authority for your company.
+* Clicking `SSH`, clones the repository using a password-protected SSH key and a certificate provided by the SSH certificate authority for your company.
-* Clicking on "GitHub CLI", clones the repository using GitHub's command-line tool.
+* Clicking on `GitHub CLI`, clones the repository using GitHub's command-line tool.

-**Step Three:** Select the HTTPS tab and click on the copy icon to copy the web URL
+**Step Three:** Select the `HTTPS` tab and click on the copy icon to copy the web URL

 ![click on copy image](images/click_on_copy.png "Click on copy")